 \subsection{Background and motivation}

-One of the most important problems in fluid dynamics is the study of flows through nozzles and the associated free boundary problems, such as shocks, jets and cavities \cite{CF48, Batchelor, Bersbook}.
-Historically lots of works are done in the irrotataional (zero vorticity) case, for which we give a brief review.
-The problem of finding a steady irrotational subsonic flows in a two dimensional infinitely long fixed nozzle was first posed by Bers in \cite{Bersbook}.
-For this problem, properties of smooth solutions were studied by Gilbarg \cite{Gilbarg1} via comparison principles, and the well-posedness theory when the mass flux is no larger than a critical number was first established in \cite{XX1}, cf. \cite{XX2, DXY, HWW} for further generalizations.
-Compared with the above nozzle problem, the jet problem, where the flow is bounded partially by fixed nozzles and partially by free boundaries, is more challenging.
-The early investigation of the jet problem relied on hodograph method and complex analysis techniques, which mainly deal with two dimensional incompressible jet flows with restrictive assumptions on the nozzles, cf. \cite{Chaplygin, Birkhoff, Gilbargjets} and references therein.
-A major breakthrough for the jet problem was made by Alt, Caffarelli and Friedman in 1980's: they developed a systematic regularity theory for free boundary problems which are equivalent to domain variation problems \cite{AC81, ACF84, Friedman82}.
-With the aid of this general theory, they established the well-posedness for two dimensional and three dimensional axisymmetric jet and cavity problems for steady irrotational incompressible and compressible subsonic flows \cite{ACF83,ACF85}).
-This approach is recently applied to investigate irrotational subsonic jet problem for irrotational flows with different boundary conditions was investigated in \cite{CDXiang} by the method of Alt, Caffarelli, and Friedman.
-An important progress for the existence of subsonic-sonic jet flows and jet flows in bounded domains has been made in \cite{WX2,WX1} via a careful study of the so-called Chaplygin equation.
+One of the most interesting problems in fluid dynamics is the study of flows through nozzles and the associated free boundary problems, such as shocks, jets, and cavities (\cite{CF48, Batchelor, Bersbook}).
+Historically lots of works have been done in the irrotataional (zero vorticity) case, for which we give a brief review.
+The problem of finding steady irrotational subsonic flows in a two-dimensional infinitely long \emph{fixed} nozzle was first posed by Bers in \cite{Bersbook}.
+For this problem, properties of smooth solutions were studied by Gilbarg (\cite{Gilbarg1}), and the well-posedness theory when the mass flux is no larger than a critical number was first established in \cite{XX1}, cf. \cite{XX2, DXY, HWW} for further generalizations.
+Compared with the above nozzle flow problem, the jet problem, where the flow is partially bounded by fixed nozzles and partially free, is more challenging.
+Early investigations of the jet problem relied on hodograph transformation and complex analysis techniques, which mainly deal with two-dimensional incompressible flows with restrictive assumptions on nozzles, cf. \cite{Chaplygin, Birkhoff, Gilbargjets} and references therein.
+A major breakthrough for the jet problem was made by Alt, Caffarelli, and Friedman in 1980s.
+They developed a systematic regularity theory for the free boundary problems which are equivalent to domain variation problems (\cite{AC81, ACF84, Friedman82}).
+With the aid of this general theory they established the well-posedness for two-dimensional and three-dimensional axisymmetric jet and cavity problems for steady irrotational incompressible and compressible subsonic flows (\cite{ACF83,ACF85}).
+This approach is recently applied to investigate irrotational subsonic jet problem with different boundary conditions, cf. \cite{CDXiang}.
+An important progress for the existence of irrotational subsonic-sonic jet flows and jet flows in bounded domains has been made in \cite{WX2,WX1} via a careful study of the so-called Chaplygin equation.